 Their loyalty program, expertly called Sephora’s Beauty Insider, is not just about creating loyal customers, it’s about creating a loyal community.

-Sephora’s loyalty program offers several tiers and each tier has a number of perks.
+Sephora’s rewards program is one of the most famous examples of tiered rewards programs.
+The loyalty program named Beauty Insider comes with three tiers, each with a number of perks.
 Even their free tier offers enticing options to customers, from seasonal savings events to free shipping options.

 Their rewards program also includes birthday gift samples, to several experiences such as Meet and Greet events, point multiplier events and more.